 The PSV market is highly cyclical.
 Utilisation and rates are quick to react to oil price due to the influence oil price plays on E&P spending patterns (see Rig Count).
-As of mid 2017 with oil prices stabilised around US$50 per barrel the short to mid term is likely to remain challenging for vessel owners as new investment levels remain low and offshore rigs continue to be stacked.
+As of end-2017 with oil prices stabilised around US$60 per barrel the short to mid term is likely to remain challenging for vessel owners as new investment levels remain low and offshore rigs continue to be stacked.
 Without a sustained period of stability at higher oil prices increased activity is unlikely.

-PSV demand remains dampened by the oil price volatility which has seen prices move to 12 year lows of US$26/barrel settling around US$50/barrel more recently.
-The current prices have left many oil and gas project uneconomical and it is expected that E&P spend will decline a further 20% in 2017 from 2016.
-Without robust oil price increases demand is expected to be subdued, the exception being the Middle East where small increases are expected in small to mid-size PSV tonnage due to the favourable oil economics.
+PSV demand remains dampened by the oil price volatility which has seen prices move to 12-year lows of US$26/barrel settling around US$50/barrel more recently.
+The current prices have left many oil and gas projects uneconomical and it is expected that E&P spending will decline a further 20% in 2017 from 2016.
+Without robust oil price increases, demand is expected to be subdued, the exception being the Middle East where small increases are expected in small to mid-size PSV tonnage due to the favourable oil economics.